 This guide takes an in-depth look at the role of protein in mass gain, its sources, consumption strategies, and ideal supplements.

-Why is protein essential for mass gain?
+Why is protein essential for gaining mass?

 Here is a detailed explanation of why they are essential for gaining mass: